APWG/ecx/README.md

 <h2>Access</h2>
 This is a public repository where anyone can download and use the code. <br>
 <br>
-To gain access to contribute to an existing repository, or to submit to a new repository please email guhan@apwg.org.<br>
+To gain access to contribute to an existing repository, or to submit to a new repository please email <a href="mailto:guhan@apwg.org">guhan@apwg.org</a>.<br>
 <br>
 <h2>Getting Started</h2>
 You can find documenation about the eCX API <a href="https://apwg.github.io/ecx-api-client/">here</a>.<br>